Most Expensive Bass Guitars Available Today (2025 Updated)

 Travis Bean TB2000 Prototype #0

 He has released some of the most unique guitars and basses, including the TB2000.
 Made in 1974, this bass is extremely rare.
 It has an aluminum nut while other Bean models feature brass nuts.
-This puts this guitar at $15,000.
+This puts this guitar upwards of $20,000.

 Travis Bean TB2000 Prototype #0 (1974) | Reverb